 We live in a time where things can quickly be deemed bad or unhealthy, and the news spreads like wildfire with opinions on social media.
 Often, people make decisions based on emotions and what people are saying around them.
 While seeking counsel is wise, understanding all the facts for yourself is also a smart choice.

 When it comes to debt, we have gravitated towards the perception that all debt is bad.
-Chris Railey, Senior Director of Leadership and Church Development for the Assemblies of God, calls it the Dave Ramsey Effect.
+Chris Railey, former Senior Director of Leadership and Church Development for the Assemblies of God and current role as Sr./Lead pastor of The Oaks Church, calls it the Dave Ramsey Effect.
 In a recent article written for church leaders, he noted, “A debt-averse culture has led to less investments in education, partnerships, and building projects.”
 His observation is spot-on.

 Churches were made to grow and expand in reaching communities for Christ, and sometimes the plan for strategic growth requires financing.
 The concern is that many pastors are hesitant to leverage debt in accomplishing growth goals, when financing may actually be the right tool.